Durga Shakti Nagpal: Public

 The administrative actions and subsequent suspension of Nagpal received widespread attention in India.
 She was widely praised for making efforts to clean up the corruption in the Indian political system.
 References were made with the Hindu goddess Durga for taking action against the politically well-connected sand-mining mafia and real estate barons.
-According to Surinder S. Jodhka, professor and chair at the Centre for the Study of Social Systems in Jawaharlal Nehru University, the protest after Nagpal's suspension are due to the growing discontent within India's growing middle-class with criminalisation in politics.
+According to Surinder S. Jodhka, professor and chair at the Centre for the Study of Social Systems in Jawaharlal Nehru University (JNU), the protest after Nagpal's suspension are due to the growing discontent within India's growing middle-class with criminalisation in politics.
 Due to the public protests, the UP government had to engage in damage control, highlighting its welfare schemes and announcing that it is considering to set up a task force to check illegal mining.

 Kiran Bedi and large number of people on social media like Facebook and Twitter protested against the IAS officer's suspension.
-Several serving and retired IAS officers like former Central Vigilance Commissioner (CVC) N. Vittal, former cabinet secretaries T. S. R. Subramanian and Naresh Chandra, and former Comptroller and Auditor General Vinod Rai came out in support of Nagpal, calling her actions bold and courageous, and asked the Chief Secretary to revoke her suspension.
+Several serving and retired IAS officers like former Central Vigilance Commissioner (CVC) N. Vittal, former cabinet secretaries T. S. R. Subramanian and Naresh Chandra, and former Comptroller and Auditor General (CAG) Vinod Rai came out in support of Nagpal, calling her actions bold and courageous, and asked the Chief Secretary to revoke her suspension.
 The All India IAS Association, a national body of IAS officers, termed the government's actions "wrong" and believes that Nagpal was suspended due to her stringent actions which hurt the sand-mafia.
 It has demanded immediate revocation of her suspension, and called the incident "demoralising" for young IAS officers.

 The collective voicing of these concerns by the state's IAS officers was deemed unusual and surprised the ruling Samajwadi Party.
 Senior officers have attributed this backlash to the general feeling of discontentment in the officer cadre, which they say is due to increasing political interference in public administration.
 On 1 August, in a rare act, thousands of IAS officers filed a petition to the Department of personnel and training, demanding intervention by the Central government to direct the UP government to revoke Durga's suspension.

-On 5 August 2013, reacting to the suspension of Nagpal, the National Green Tribunal ordered a pan-India suspension of all sand mining activity carried without a license from the Ministry of Environment and Forests.
+On 5 August 2013, reacting to the suspension of Nagpal, the National Green Tribunal (NGT) ordered a pan-India suspension of all sand mining activity carried without a license from the Ministry of Environment and Forests.